You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Pop quiz time!
 Ideally, what should the first step in your skin care routine be?
 If you answered, “washing your face,” congratulations—you got it right!
-As far as your skin care regimen goes, cleansing your complexion should be the initial thing you do morning and night.
-And while that goes for every skin type, you may find it especially useful to cleanse your skin twice a day if you have oily skin, that calls for using the best cleanser for oily skin.
+As far as your skin care regimen goes, cleansing your complexion should be the initial thing you do morning and night—and if you have oily skin, that calls for using the best cleanser for oily skin.
 This can help keep your complexion from looking overly greasy during the day.
 In fact, facial cleanser is one of the most important skin care products to use when you have oily skin, right alongside moisturizer for oily skin.
 Here, find our best facial cleansers for oily skin, plus tips for how oily skin types should wash their face.

 When it comes to cleansing oily skin, it’s all about finding the best facial cleanser for your skin type.
-So, consider one of the following options.
-Without further ado, here are our best facial cleansers for oily skin.
+Without further ado, here are our best face cleansers for oily skin.

-L’Oréal Paris Micellar Cleansing Water Complete Cleanser for Normal to Oily Skin: Heading to the gym or going on vacation?
+L’Oréal Paris Micellar Cleansing Water Complete Cleanser - Normal to Oily Skin: Heading to the gym or going on vacation?
 Consider packing a no-rinse cleansing option, like micellar water, with you.
 Micellar water is powered by tiny micelles—oil molecules—that act as a magnet to lift dirt, oils, and makeup up and away from the skin.
 This micellar water purifies and mattifies.

 How to use it: All you have to do is saturate a cotton pad with the solution and wipe the pad gently across your face.
 Yep, it’s that easy!

 L’Oréal Paris Ideal Clean™ All Skin Types Foaming Gel Cleanser: Have oily skin?
 Stock your vanity with this gel facial cleanser, which lifts dirt and impurities without drying out skin, you’ll want to keep your vanity fully stocked with this offering.

-How to use it: Wet your face and hands with lukewarm water, then work a small amount of gel into a foamy lather and massage it onto your face in a gentle, circular motion, then rinse off.
+How to use it: Wet your face and hands with lukewarm water, then work a small amount of gel into a foamy lather and massage it onto your face in a gentle, circular motion before rinsing off.